en_USEnglish

 Add event listeners

-for buttons.
-You also need to implement the corresponding methods in your code to define the actions to be executed when the event occurs.
+To add an event listener, you can use specific methods provided by Android, such as setOnClickListener() for buttons.
+You must also implement the corresponding methods in your code to define the actions to be performed when the event occurs.

 Define actions in response to events

-Implementing business logic
+Implement the business logic

-Develop application functionalities
+Develop application features

-Organizing code into classes and methods
+Organize code into classes and methods

-To make your code easier to maintain and understand, it's important to organize it into classes and methods.
+To make your code easier to maintain and understand, it's important to organize your code into classes and methods.
 A class is a structure that encapsulates data and methods related to a specific entity, such as a user or an application feature.
 Methods are blocks of code that perform a specific task.

 Testing the application

-Debugging errors and performance problems
+Debug errors and performance issues

 Publish the application on the Google Play Store